-The Walk to Freedom Foundation believes in its services and we challenge some of the more dated approaches to drug and/or alcohol dependency, training and adolescent antisocial behaviour in relation to gangs, knife crime and adolescent drug abuse.
-By thinking differently with our newly designed and innovative programmes, workshops and mentoring, The Walk To Freedom Foundation is in a class of its own delivering a quality service to the local community and nationwide based on the needs of its clients, not on what we think they need.
+The Walk to Freedom believes in its services and we challenge some of the more dated approaches to drug and/or alcohol dependency, training and adolescent antisocial behaviour in relation to serious youth violence, gang exploitation, knife crime and adolescent drug abuse.
+By thinking differently with our newly designed and innovative programmes, workshops and mentoring, The Walk To Freedom is in a class of its own delivering a quality service to the local community and nationwide based on the needs of its clients, not on what we think they need.

-Founded in 2011, we are run from the foundation up by an ex service user peer led team of highly trained and qualified staff, many of whom are able to draw upon personal experience of conquering dependency.
+Founded in 2011, we are run from the foundation up by an ex service user peer led team of highly trained and qualified staff and volunteers, many of whom are able to draw upon personal experiences of conquering dependency and antisocial behaviour.
 Indeed, our team’s capacity to directly empathise with the complex challenges facing users provides our programmes with a unique perspective that over 7 years has seen many lives freed from addiction and adolescent antisocial behaviour.

 From living in a domestically violent home to a life as a career criminal Mark Clarke, founding CEO, finally ended up having to struggle with the challenges of drug dependency for more than 20 years.
 He suffered in many ways, sometimes finding himself in prison or on a psychiatric ward.
 Finally, Mark found freedom during an intensive 16-month rehabilitation programme, which led to him discovering a passion to draw upon his experience to help others.

 Mark’s subsequent research and training led to him to working alongside drug and alcohol users to develop a pioneering approach to recovery that is focused on understanding the complexities of dependency from the user’s perspective.